 3. Complete a minimum of four hours of voluntary service to a non-relative per month, including during the summer.

-Attend all NHS sponsored events, whether these are dinners, induction ceremonies, or chapter service projects.
+4. Attend all NHS sponsored events, whether these are dinners, induction ceremonies, or chapter service projects.

-5.
+5. Student maintains a record that is clear of substance or major school violations.

 Students who do not fulfill the obligations of the National Honor Society are subject to dismissal from the local chapter.
 Students are given due process should this occur.
 If a student is dismissed from NHS, he/she must surrender his/her membership pin and card, in accordance with the national guidelines.